-Credits, Lecture hours, Lab hours: (3:3:0) Description: This course is an introduction to digital systems, logic gates, combinational logic circuits, and sequential logic circuits.
+Description: This course is an introduction to digital systems, logic gates, combinational logic circuits, and sequential logic circuits.
 It includes minimization techniques and implementation with encoders, decoders, multiplexers, and programmable logic devices.
 It considers Mealy and Moore models of state machines, state minimization, and state assignment.
 It also introduces a hardware description.

 Prerequisites: MATH 1050 Corequisites: ENGR 2705

-ENGR 2705 Digital Circuits Laboratory Semester(s) Taught: Spring Credits, Lecture hours, Lab hours: (1:0:2)
+ENGR 2705 Digital Circuits Laboratory Semester(s) Taught: Spring

 Description: This laboratory is to accompany ENGR 2700.
 Digital circuits similar to those studied in ENGR 2700 will be assembled and tested and will be described and programmed in programmable logic devices.
 Computer software will be used to assist in the design, realization, and to simulation of digital systems.

-Corequisites: ENGR 2700
+Prerequisites: None Corequisites: ENGR 2700

-ENGR 2850 Special Topics Semester(s) Taught: TBA Credits, Lecture hours, Lab hours: (0:0:0)
+ENGR 2850 Special Topics Semester(s) Taught: TBA